Category Archives: Hidden Gems

 Shopgirl (2005)

-Long before Claire Danes started earning multiple Emmy Awards as the bipolar Carrie Mathison on Showtime’s knock-out series Homeland, she was starring in lesser-known, independent movies like Brokedown PalaceIgby Goes Down, and 2005’s completely underappreciated Shopgirl.
+Long before Claire Danes began earning multiple Emmy Awards as the bipolar Carrie Mathison on Showtime’s knock-out series Homeland, she starred in lesser-known independent movies like Brokedown PalaceIgby Goes Down, and 2005’s completely underappreciated Shopgirl.
 I watched this movie for the first time back in 2008 or 2009 and was blown away by how awesome and authentic it felt.
 This was long before Homeland.
 I have since watched every episode of Homeland (including seasons 1 and 2 twice each), so it was cool to re-watch Shopgirl, knowing everything that I know about the character she plays on the television show that earned her fame.
-Ironically I thought this was the first movie that Steve Martin (Parenthood, Three Amigos!) wrote.
-It turns out he’s written dozens of films (including Three Amigos!, Roxanne, LA Story, The Jerk, and Bowfinger), but this was the first real non-comedy that he wrote.
-Maybe the difference was that with Shopgirl was that he wrote the novel in addition to the screenplay.
+Ironically, this was the first movie that Steve Martin (Parenthood, Three Amigos!) wrote.
+It turns out he’s written dozens of films (including Three Amigos!, Roxanne, LA Story, The Jerk, and Bowfinger), but this was his first non-comedy.
+The difference was that with Shopgirl, he wrote the novel in addition to the screenplay.
 And let me say that he did a great job.
 I had a couple of problems (which I will include below), but for the most part, he killed it.
 I would not read this review unless you’ve seen this movie.
 It’s going to be chock-full of spoilers.
-I would love to hear what you think about it if you have seen it.
-If you haven’t, stop reading now and check out the movie.
+I would love to hear your thoughts on it if you have had a chance to see it.
+If you haven’t, you can just stop reading now and check out the movie.

 Continue reading Shopgirl (2005)